hugcis/data_journalism_extractor/python/docs/example-walkthrough.rst

 mentions of a given data flow's elements into an other data flow.

-The ``sourceExtract`` and ``targetExtract`` fields correspond to the column index of the source and target flow. **The source is the content mention of the target will be extracted from.**
+The ``sourceExtract`` and ``targetExtract`` fields correspond to the column index of the source and target flow. **The source is the data flow mentions of the target will be extracted from.**

 .. code-block:: javascript

    {
       "name": "mentionExtraction",
-      "type": "extractorLink",
+      "moduleType": "extractorLink",
       "source1": "extractorWiki",
       "source2": "mongoDBHATVP",
       "sourceExtract": 1,